-We were on our way to a Lady Gaga concert that night at the Staples Center.
+After the shuttle visit, we were on our way to a Lady Gaga concert that night at the Staples Center.
 So we drove further into the heart of Los Angeles to our hotel and met up with one of Meg’s friends who was joining us for the concert.

 Now I would not call myself Gaga’s number one fan – but I know a couple songs.
 What I enjoy about her is her crazy outfits, her stage presence and her devotion to her fans.